 Icons first appeared around the third century and have been an intrinsic part of Eastern Christian worship ever since.
 The word is from the Greek for image, and the Russian Orthodox Church inherited the Greek-speaking Byzantine artistic style that had evolved from mosaics and fresco painting in early churches.
 (To be worthy of spiritual contemplation, each scene and saint had to be depicted in a particular way, which explains the persistence of an archaic style).

 In Russia, the Golden Age of icon painting is held to be the 15th century, before so-called polluting influences from the West started coming Muscovy's way under the rule of Ivan the Terrible.
-Icons from throughout Russia's 700 medieval years of isolation are valued for their strict Orthodoxy, and imbued with naive, striking innocence.
+Icons from throughout Russia's 700 mediaeval years of isolation are valued for their strict Orthodoxy, and imbued with naive, striking innocence.

 The icons that Steinhardt bought ranged from those of the peasant class – humble, roughly painted wood – to those that used more luxurious materials.
 There are some examples from the 16th century, but in the main, the icons date from the 17th century to the early 20th – or, put another way – from the time of Peter the Great's decision to end Russian isolation, by building St Petersburg as Russia's 'window on the West', to the death of the last Romanov Tsar, Nicholas II, after the 1917 Bolshevik Revolution.

 Outside influences and signs of change are visible everywhere.
 These later icons might have more sophisticated lighting, shadow and contour, or opulent Baroque flesh (as with the Protection of the Mother of God icon).
 Or they might have the scattering of gold and jewels that signifies the rise of a status-conscious elite class.
 A Christ Pantocrator's elaborate metal cover is embellished with a pearl/bead garment.
 An Annunciation from the early 1600s has a silver and gilt border with an exquisite inner edge of pearls.
-At the center of a mid-17th-century triptych, the Mother of God of Smolensk looks peacefully at the baby Jesus.
+At the centre of a mid-17th-century triptych, the Mother of God of Smolensk looks peacefully at the baby Jesus.
 The icon's heavily figured gold cover outshines, though only just, the tracings of her richly embroidered cloth-of-gold robe, and that of her child.
 The left wing of the triptych depicts the Resurrection, Annunciation and Crucifixion of Christ, while the right wing carries a painting of the Decollation of St John the Baptist with Christ Emmanuel – both equally glittering.

 One of the depictions of St Alexander Nevsky in this collection not only has the bulbous eyes and extremely long legs of the six-foot-eight Tsar Peter the Great, but he is shown in a very perspective-conscious palace room, being watched by celestial figures whose draperies are impeccable studies in foreshortening – a far cry from the conventional flatness of Byzantine compositions.